nicr9/blog/content/my-side-projects/_index.md

 Daftpunk is a project I started to help me search for interesting properties on the Irish property market by analysing data found on [daft.ie][5].

-It&#8217;s early days at the moment but I&#8217;m hoping to use this project as a platform to learn more about a vast array of different technologies such as: docker, AWS, web development tech such as Flask and D3.js, redis and eventually data science techniques like topic modelling.
+It's early days at the moment but I'm hoping to use this project as a platform to learn more about a vast array of different technologies such as: docker, AWS, web development tech such as Flask and D3.js, redis and eventually data science techniques like topic modelling.

 ## **[Vim-orca][6]**

 This is my first serious vim plugin.
 It wraps around the docker cli in mush the same way that [fugitive][7] wraps git.
 It makes use of preview windows and key mappings to speed up my workflow.

 It currently offers experimental integration with not only docker but fig as well.
-I&#8217;m hoping to expand on this and support tools like docker-machine and docker-compose very soon!
+I'm hoping to expand on this and support tools like docker-machine and docker-compose very soon!

 ## Open Source Contributions

-I&#8217;ve also made a number of contributions to various open source projects:
+I've also made a number of contributions to various open source projects:

   * [python-diamond/Diamond][8]
   * [ejcx/passgo][9]